trevorputbrese/ca-tas-workshop/README.md

 2. Ability to install the `cf cli` which you can download from our hosted TAS environment
 3.  `git` CLI installed
 4. Dotnet 6.0 SDK installed:
-    a.  can be downloaded from [here] (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+    a.  can be downloaded from [from the Microsoft website](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 6.  `Docker` installed
 7. Recommend having an IDE such as:
     a.
 VSCode with C# extension